 You’ll have an account manager and a dedicated team who is familiar with your specific hosting setup.
 Your dedicated account manager will work with this enterprise team to build, test, deploy, manage and monitor your hosting environment.

 There are many different ways to build a load balancing server cluster.
 So it’s important to evaluate each website or applications requirements individually.
 Some setups may require high availability with redundant A+B network feeds, power and redundant load balancers.
 Others may need databases, web servers and storage servers all separated.
+Depending on the application, session pools or special software may need to be used.
 One size doesn’t fit all, so it’s important to analyze your sites or applications needs, and build accordingly.
 One of our Advanced Solutions engineers will work with you one-on-one to help determine exactly what you need.

 Whether you have a busy online e-commerce website or a business running back office applications, chances are your web server or database are mission-critical and require peak performance.
 Fortunately, there is a way to leverage better reliability and performance by separating your Web Server and Database Server into two separate dedicated servers.

-Separating the Web and Database servers is a good solution as the two primary services are separated allowing each to run without resource contention.
-Another benefit is the increased security from having the database separated from the web server and made only privately accessible by encrypted secure local communication.
+Separating the Web and Database servers is a good solution as the two primary services are split allowing each to run without resource contention.
+Another benefit is the increased security from having the database remote from the web server and made only privately accessible by encrypted secure local communication.

 This server architecture can be setup for Linux or Windows environments and a number of databases such as MariaDB, PostgreSQL, MSSQL, MySQL and many more.